kingston-hackSpace/All-about_LEDs/Basic_address_example.md

 - Power your Arduino board ONLY AFTER you finished the wiring (if re-wiring, ALWAYS disconnect from power first)

 - Download [this code](https://github.com/kingston-hackSpace/All-about_LEDs/blob/main/Basic_Addressable_Example.ino) and upload it into your Arduino Board.

+- Experiment modifying the code to get colours and speed.

+- Download and upload [this code] for more experimentation